michaelruppe/art/README.md

 ![A flow field after a few minutes](/flow_field/screenshot2.png "Flow Field")

 ### These are demos built with [Processing](https://processing.org/).
 You'll have to [download the repo](https://github.com/michaelruppe/Project-Laura) to run them.
 - [solar_system_simple](solar_system_simple/): Simulate a solar system with simple physics engine.
-Orbital radius is set, and the velocity required for circular orbit is calculated, then randomly tweaked to produce elliptical orbits.
-Planets are attracted to the sun only, not eachother.
+Elliptical orbits made by calculating velocity for circular orbit then randomly tweaking.